paulotruta/alexa-skill-llm-intent/README.md

 You should also run this every time you make changes to the skill package or the lambda function code, to update the skill in the Alexa Developer Console.

-*⚠️ Currently this project only allows sync in one direction, from the local repository to the Alexa Developer Console.
-Any changes made in the Alexa Developer Console will be overwritten by the local repository.*
+>*⚠️ Currently this project only allows sync in one direction, from the local repository to the Alexa Developer Console.
+Any changes made in the Alexa Developer Console will be overwritten by the local repository when you run the update command.*

-### Using the Alexa Developer Console (Manual)
+### Manual - Using the Alexa Developer Console

-*ℹ️ This method is recommended for beginners, as it requires less configuration and manual steps.
+>*ℹ️ This method is recommended for beginners, as it requires less configuration and manual steps.
 Follow this method if you are not familiar with the ASK CLI and want to use the Alexa Developer Console directly.*

 1. Make sure you the `config.json` file and `invokation_name` value in `skill-package/interactionModels/custom/en-US.json` is setup correctly.
 2. Build the upload package by running `make package` (to later import it in the Alexa Developer Console).